google-deepmind/mujoco_menagerie/seeed_rebot_devarm/README.md

 7. Recovered the per-part colours (lime accent covers, black motors and gripper, aluminium brackets) from the mesh filenames — the source URDF stores every visual as flat grey.
+8. Generated the collision geometry as a convex *decomposition* per link with [VisACD](https://github.com/3dlg-hcvc/visacd) (8–26 parts per link), and capped hull complexity with `<mesh maxhullvert="64"/>`.
-8. Added `scene.xml` which includes the robot, a textured ground plane, skybox and haze.
+9. Added `scene.xml` which includes the robot, a textured ground plane, skybox and haze.

-### Known limitations
+### Self-collision

-Self-collision is disabled (collision geoms use `contype="0" conaffinity="1"`, so the robot still collides with the floor and objects).
-The collision meshes are single convex hulls per link, and these hulls interpenetrate at legitimate poses — the two finger hulls overlap by ~35 mm at the closed `home` keyframe (they separate when the gripper opens), and the wrist hull grazes the upper-arm hull in the `home` keyframe — so enabling robot–robot contacts would report the default poses as in collision.
-Re-enable self-collision only with finer collision geometry.
+Self-collision is **enabled**.
+The collision geometry is a convex decomposition rather than one hull per link, which brings the collision volume down from 3.24× the true link volume (single hull) to 1.89× and makes robot–robot contacts usable.

+Eleven body pairs are excluded in `<contact>`.
+Nine are adjacent links that share a motor housing and genuinely interpenetrate in the source meshes.
+The other two — `gripper_left`/`gripper_right` and `link2`/`link5` — clear each other by 0.15 mm and 0.77 mm respectively at the `home` keyframe (measured with exact mesh-mesh queries on the source STLs), gaps below what any convex decomposition can represent, since the parts necessarily bulge ~1–2 mm past the original concave surface.
+Both keyframes are contact-free.

 ### Validation